FireBirdJZ/expoprep/README.md

 npm run reset-project
 ```

-This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.
+This command will move the starter code to the **index-example** directory and create a blank **index** directory where you can start developing.

 ## Learn more